Strategy Templates for Almost-Sure and Positive Winning of Stochastic Parity Games towards Permissive and Resilient Control: Conclusion

 \section{Conclusion}

-This work has illustrated how winning strategy templates can be further generalized to encompass 2.5-player stochastic games.
-We firstly redefined strategy templates and their permissiveness.
-Next, several algorithms for constructing winning strategy templates for objectives of stochastic games were presented.
-The key idea is that we incorporated additional set operators accounting for player Random, motivated by the work of Banerjee et al., and the gadgets of Chatterjee et al. in order to tackle the problem.
-We then proposed the procedure to extract winning strategies from templates which balances between the permissiveness and the speed of reaching key target vertices needed to satisfy the winning objective.
-Finally, we provided discussions on the sizes of templates.
+This work demonstrated how strategy templates can be extended to include stochastic games.
+First, we introduced almost-sure winning strategy templates.
+We then presented several algorithms to construct such templates for stochastic game objectives.
+The key idea involved incorporating additional set operators of Banerjee et al.~\cite{DBLP:conf/tacas/BanerjeeMMSS22} and the gadgets of Chatterjee et al.~\cite{DBLP:conf/csl/ChatterjeeJH03} to account for player Random.
+Next, we defined positive winning strategy templates and proposed template constructing and composing algorithms.
+We later considered permissiveness and sizes of templates and discussed their relevance.
+Lastly, we developed a strategy extracting procedure which balances permissiveness with the speed of reaching key target vertices necessary to satisfy the winning objective.

-In our future works, we intend to look at the problem of constructing a smaller template that is equally permissive to a given template.
-This would improve the practicality of using templates in various settings.
-Also, we are interested in constructing templates for a wider range of winning objectives, such as those specified using metric temporal logic (MTL) formulae whose operations are time-constrained.
-This would enable the usage of templates in real-time systems.
+In future work, we aim to explore the construction of smaller templates that maintain the same permissiveness as a given template.
+This would enhance templates' practicality across different use cases.
+Also, we plan to develop templates for a broader range of winning criteria and objectives, including those defined by metric temporal logic (MTL) formulae whose operations are time-constrained.
+This would enable the use of templates in real-time systems.